pivotal/docs-cluster-essentials/deploy.md

     Where:

-    - `BROADCOM-USER` and `BROACOM-PASSWORD` are your credentials for Broadcom registry.
+    - `BROADCOM-USER` and `BROADCOM-PASSWORD` are your credentials for Broadcom registry.
     - `PATH-TO-CA-CERT` is the location of your custom CA certificate.

         > **Note** `CA_PATH` is only required if your registry needs the custom certificate you optionally